Kunhah/AnimeStrategyTurnBasedGame/README.md

 - Finish the Game Develpment Document
 - Make some concept art of the waifus (yes I am an artist, but I don't have time for that)

-Feel free to send me a message:
+Feel free to send me a message on my discord: kunhah
-My discord: kunhah